 Rantings of the Evils of Cell Phones

 No matter what gizmos we choose to use they will never replace the good old "Face to Face".
-Gizmos will not be able to capture the facial expressions, body gestures, live antics, passion and feeling that a person uses while telling a story live and in the flesh.
-Hopefully it is not the fate of the future family meal to consist of us all sitting around the table texting each other and asking in a text "Can you pass the gravy?"
+Gizmos will not be able to capture the facial expressions, body gestures, live antics, passion and feelings that a person uses while telling a story live and in the flesh.
+Hopefully, it is not the fate of the future family meal to consist of us all sitting around the table texting each other and asking in a text "Can you pass the gravy?"